 Applicants generally select a major professor before they are admitted to the VBS program.
 They are urged to correspond with a member of the faculty whose interests reflect their own before making application.
 Information about faculty research interests is available upon written request to the graduate coordinator.
 After acceptance to the graduate program, the student and major professor select an advisory committee and develop a plan of study consistent with the VBS graduate group requirements and subject to approval of the dean of the Graduate College.

 Assistantships.
-A limited number of graduate teaching and research assistantships are available.
+A limited number of graduate teaching assistantships are available in the physiological sciences and infectious diseases areas.